 Experience: He began his professional career at Arthur Young Auditors in 1987, before joining Benito & Monjardín/ Kidder, Peabody & Co. in 1988.
 In 1995, he joined the Compañía Valenciana de Cementos Portland (CEMEX) as head of the Investor Relations and Analysis Department.
 In 1996, he was promoted to Chief Financial Officer in Spain, and in 1998 to Chief Administration and Finance Officer of the CEMEX Group Indonesia and to a member of the Board of CEMEX Asia Ltd. In February 1999, he joined the Telefónica Group as Chief Financial Officer of Telefónica Internacional S.A.U., and in September of the same year he became Chief Financial Officer of Telefónica S.A.
-In July 2002, he was appointed Executive Chairman of Telefónica Internacional S.A.; in July 2006, General Manager of Telefónica Latinoamérica; and in March 2009 Chairman of Telefónica Latinoamérica.
+In July 2002, he was appointed Executive Chairman of Telefónica Internacional S.A.; in July 2006, General Manager of Telefónica Latinoamérica: and in March 2009 Chairman of Telefónica Latinoamérica.
 In September 2011 he was named Executive Chairman of Telefónica Europe, and in September 2012 he was appointed Chief Operating Officer of Telefónica S.A.
 He is member of the Board of Telefónica S.A., since July 2006 and Chairman & CEO of Telefónica, S.A. since April 8, 2016.

-Other relevant positions: He is currently Chairman of the Telefónica Foundation, Trustee of the Profuturo Foundation, member of the Advisory Council of SEAT, S.A., Director of VMED O2 UK Ltd, Chairman of the Board of the GSMA and member of the Board of Trustees of "la Caixa" Banking Foundation.
+Other relevant positions: He is currently Chairman of the Telefónica Foundation, Trustee of the Profuturo Foundation, member of the Advisory Council of SEAT, S.A., Chairman of VMED O2 UK Ltd, Chairman of the Board of the GSMA and member of the Board of Trustees of "la Caixa" Banking Foundation and Chairman of the Committee on Employability, Competences and Impact Committee of the ERT, Trustee of the Fundación Inocente, Inocente, Trustee of the Fundación Amigos de la Alhambra and Doctor "Honoris Causa" by the CEU San Pablo University.